vanzasetia/social-proof-section/README.md

 - [Can I Use](https://caniuse.com/) - It helped me to know whether or not that CSS property has been widely supported.

 ### Continued Development
+Maybe after some time, I will refactor this code or I'm just gonna improve this solution.

 <!-- ENDOF My Process -->

 <!-- How To Contribute -->